procrastinate-org/procrastinate/docs/quickstart.rst

 ----------------------------

 If you already have a PostgreSQL database around, make sure to note the connection parameters.
-Otherwise, we'll create one together with Docker_, but is works all the same if you'd rather install PostgreSQL directly in your system.
+Otherwise, we'll create one together with Docker_:

 .. _Docker: https://docs.docker.com/